 'No secrets' - Thiem and Zverev battle for first Aussie final

 Melbourne, Jan 30 (AFP) Dominic Thiem says there are "no secrets" between him Alexander Zverev as they prepare for a battle of "small margins" to make an Australian Open final for the first time.
-The fifth seed faces his good friend on Friday after stunning world number one Rafael Nadal in the last eight, with a crack at either seven-time champion Novak Djokovic or six-time winner Roger Federer at stake.
+The fifth seed faces his good friend on Friday after stunning world number one Rafael Nadal in the last eight, with a crack at seven-time champion Novak Djokovic in the decider at stake.

 Thiem and Zverev have played each other eight times, with the Austrian holding a 6-2 advantage, including their last two encounters.
 They have never been forced into a five-setter.
 "We have no secrets from each other.
 I mean, we played so many times, also on very special occasions already, at the ATP Finals, semis, French Open quarters," said the 26-year-old.